The Role and Responsibilities of a Manager

 The Manager’s Role Inside the Organization

 Organizations are hierarchies of titles.
-The organizational chart or the structure of the company and the relationships of the jobs and responsibilities, from the top down, maybe CEO, Vice President, Director, then Manager, each of whom perform separate and critical functions, enabling the organization to function, meet its obligations and turn a profit.
+The organizational chart or the structure of the company and the relationships of the jobs and responsibilities, from the top down, may include CEO, vice president, director, then manager.
+Each of these people performs separate and critical functions, enabling the organization to function, meet its obligations and turn a profit.

-Additionally, the manager acts as a bridge between senior management for translating higher-level strategies and goals into operating plans that drive the business.
-The challenging role of the manager is accountable to senior executives for performance and to front-line employees for guidance, motivation, and support.
+Additionally, the manager acts as a bridge from senior management for translating higher-level strategies and goals into operating plans that drive the business.
+In that position, the manager is accountable to senior executives for performance and to front-line employees for guidance, motivation, and support.
 It is common for managers to feel as if they are pulled between the demands of top leaders and the needs of the individuals performing the work of the firm.

 The Work of the Manager

 Have you ever witnessed the "plate spinner" at the circus?
-This is the individual who places a breakable dinner plate on a stick and starts it spinning.
-The entertainer repeats this task a dozen or more times, and then runs around and striving to keep all of the plates spinning without letting any crash to the floor.
-On many occasions, the role of manager feels a great deal like this "plate spinner."
+This performer places a breakable dinner plate on a stick and starts it spinning.
+The entertainer repeats this task a dozen or more times, then runs around striving to keep all of the plates spinning without letting any crash to the floor.
+On many occasions, the role of manager feels a great deal like this plate spinner.
 The manager’s functions are many and varied, including:

 Types of Managers

 Managers are most often responsible for a particular function or department within the organization.
-From accounting to marketing, to sales, customer support, engineering, quality, and all other groups, a manager either lead a team directly or leads a group of supervisors who lead the teams.
+From accounting to marketing, to sales, customer support, engineering, quality, and all other groups, a manager either leads a team directly or leads a group of supervisors who oversee the teams.

-In addition to the traditional role of departmental or functional manager, there are also product and project managers who are responsible for a set of activities or initiatives, often without any people reporting to them.
+In addition to the traditional role of departmental or functional manager, or what is generally known as a line manager, there are also product and project managers who are responsible for a set of activities or initiatives, often without any people reporting to them.
 These informal managers work across functions and recruit team members from the various groups for temporary and unique initiatives.